biozhangjn/Blog/content/publication/2020-pMC4R/index.md

 - "2"
 publishDate: "2020-10-12T00:00:00Z"
 #slides: example
 summary: In addition, we found that pig MRAP2 can decrease surface expression, increase the ligand sensitivity and selectivity of pMC4RAsp/pMC4RAsn, and enhance the basal constitutive activity of pMC4RAsp.
-These findings hint that MRAP2, through interaction with MC4R, can control the energy balance of pigs.
-In humans, four heterozygous variants in MRAP2 gene were identified in patients with early-onset obesity (Asai et al. 2013).
-With large-scale sequencing of MRAP2 in 9418 people, 23 rare heterozygous variants were identified associated with increased obesity risk in both adults and children (Baron et al. 2019).
-These findings also imply that, as a partner of MC4R, MRAP2 may also regulate fatness, growth and body composition in pigs, which may also make it a valuable candidate gene for animal breeding or gene editing (similar to MC4R), in the future.
-However, further study is needed to gain insight into the association of MRAP2 polymorphism with growth and fatness in pigs and other farm animals.
 #tags:
 title: "The Asp298Asn polymorphism of melanocortin‐4 receptor (MC4R) in pigs: evidence for its potential effects on MC4R constitutive activity and cell surface expression"
 #url_code: ""